marcusoftnet/marcusoftnet.github.io/_posts/2014-11-19-how-i-prepare-presentation.md

 It's maybe a bit boring using the same thing over and over but sometimes I get time over and redo this template.

 I have added a slide for title and an outro slide to.
-And a final black one because I go past the last slide sometimes I have a hard time getting back into the slidedeck at the right place.
+And a final black one because I go past the last slide sometimes I have a hard time getting back into the slide-deck at the right place.

 ### Blank sheets